-AICL entered into a three-year quota share reinsurance treaty with New Re, a subsidiary of Munich Re, in early 2016 to provide reinsurance cover on a quota share basis.
-AICL retain 25% of the earned premiums and incurred claims after allowing for the motor excess of loss reinsurance arrangement, and cede the other 75% to New Re.
+AICL entered into a three-year quota share reinsurance treaty in early 2016 to provide reinsurance cover on a quota share basis to all of its motor insurance business.
+AICL retains 25% of the earned premiums and incurred claims after allowing for the motor excess of loss reinsurance arrangement, and cedes the other 75% to the reinsurer.